apmckinlay/insidesuneido/index.md

 ## Classes

-Classes and instances of classes were originally just objects with the additon of a class reference.
+Classes and instances of classes were originally just objects with the addition of a class reference.
 In jSuneido classes and instances became maps from strings (member names) to values.
 (No unnamed list members.)
 This approach was migrated to **cSuneido**, and is also used in **gSuneido**.

 ### Private Class Members